Kickstarter Marketing: A Step-by-Step Guide for Success

 Crowdfunding is basically the polar opposite of traditional business financing.
 If you want to start a firm or launch a new product, you used to have to present your business plan, market research, and prototypes to sell your concept to a small group of affluent individuals or organizations.

-Banks, angel investors, and venture capital firms were among the available funding sources, limiting your options to a few major players.
+Banks, angel investors, and venture capital firms were among the available sources of funding for businesses, limiting your options to a few major players.

 Crowdfunding platforms like Kickstarter change the financing model completely.
 This method streamlines the traditional model by giving you, the entrepreneur, a single platform to produce, exhibit, and share your pitch resources.
 You'd spend months sorting through your personal network, researching possible investors, and investing your own time & expense to get in front of them in the past.